marnelfr/udemy.react/README.md

 ## Input validation
 If the user submit the form, all inputs are treated as touched.
-Even if the user didn't edit them, it submitted the form meaning he confirmed the whole form.
+Even if the user didn't edit them, it submitted the form meaning he confirmed the whole form.\
 An input should be validated when the user access to it and then let it empty and move on.

+However, instead of making complicating validation that may cost a lot of resources, we can just use some references for our input with a state of object registering if each input is valid or not. then using the state, once the user submit the form, we can show errors about invalid inputs.

+**Never trust client side validation: always validate users input on server side as well**